 Some children with a physical disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers.

 What should I do if I think my child has special educational needs?

 Please talk to us.
 The first point of call is to talk to your child’s classteacher as they will have been regularly assessing your child and monitoring their progress.
-The classteacher may decide to direct you to their Special Educational Needs Coordinator (SENCo), Mary Furlong, for an appointment.
+The classteacher may decide to direct you to our Special Educational Needs Coordinator (SENDCo), Mary Furlong, for an appointment.

 At that appointment the school will:

 We can most successfully support children with SEND when parents and schools work in close partnership together.

 How does Ashburton Primary School know if my child needs extra help?

 Our high quality teaching is differentiated to ensure that all needs of children are met within the class.
 Our teachers and school leaders regularly assess and monitor the children’s learning to gain essential information on abilities, progress and achievements.
 Where a child is not making progress and requires provision that is 'additional to or different from' that of their peers, support and intervention will be put in place.

 What support can Ashburton Primary school offer to children with SEND?

 The classteacher initially differentiates the learning for all children and they have high expectations for children with SEND.